While all criminal offenses are taken seriously in Texas, some violations

 his or her history of prejudice—and used as evidence in court.

-In Texas, a crime that is determined to be a hate crime is subject to additional
+In Texas, a hate crime is subject to additional or enhanced penalties.

 When an individual is charged with a hate crime, the first step needs to

 be hiring an experienced criminal defense attorney.
-A lawyer may fight
+A lawyer may argue

 Contact our College Station criminal defense attorney at